exercism/v3/reference/concepts/functions.md

 By "functions" we mean functions, procedures and sub-routines.

+A function is a named section of a program, consisting of one or more statements, that can be reused to perform the same action(s) at different points of a larger program.

 We do not aim to teach:

 - "functions" as the concept of self-contained pieces of functionality